vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 If you need to run a workshop with different limit ranges and resource quotas, you should set the resource budget to ``custom``.
 This will remove any default limit ranges and resource quota which might be applied to the namespace.
 You can then specify your own ``LimitRange`` and ``ResourceQuota`` resources as part of the list of resources created for each session.

+Note that this budget setting and the memory values are distinct from the amount of memory the container the workshop environment runs in.
+If you need to change how much memory is available to the workshop container, set the ``memory`` setting under ``session.resources``.

 Patching workshop deployment
 ----------------------------